Hung-789/fcj-workshop-main/content/4-EventParticipated/4.2-Event2/_index.md

 *Add your event photos here.*

-> Overall, the **Saturday Meet up** workshop delivered an exceptional wealth of knowledge regarding enterprise AWS architectures and generative AI integration.
+> Overall, the **FCAJ Community Day** workshop delivered an exceptional wealth of knowledge regarding enterprise AWS architectures and generative AI integration.
 This experience serves as a powerful catalyst, driving me to refine my internship project and push forward with confidence on my path toward becoming a professional Cloud Engineer.

 #### Registration Area
 ![Registration](/images/4-Events/1.png)